TheFattestCatProg/WebScraper/README.md

 # Info
-This project provides single-threaded asynchronous scrapper which you can configure using yaml-files.
+This project provides single-threaded asynchronous scraper which you can configure using yaml-files.
 Each yaml-file describes rules how to parse current web-resource.

 ## Requirements